Dismissible Elements

 Use Cases

-Suppress a notification element
+Suppress a notification banner

 Suppress an interactions-based modal popup

-Suppress a CTA or other banner
+Suppress a CTA or special offer

 Usage Notes